tdnvl/flask-mega-tutorial/README.md

 Right now we're going to rely on flashed messages to show the form interaction:

->When you call the flash() function, Flask stores the message, but flashed messages will not magically appear in web pages.
+>When you call the `flash()` function, Flask stores the message, but flashed messages will not magically appear in web pages.
 The templates of the application need to render these flashed messages in a way that works for the site layout.

+>An interesting property of these flashed messages is that once they are requested once through the `get_flashed_messages` function they are removed from the message list, so they appear only once after the `flash()`` function is called.

+>The form.validate_on_submit() method does all the form processing work.

+#### Improving form validation

+>As a general rule, any fields that have validators attached will have any error messages that result from validation added under `form.<field_name>.errors`.
+This is going to be a list, because fields can have multiple validators attached and more than one may be providing error messages to display to the user.

+Lalith Polepeddi implements form validation in Flask a bit differently.
+The `{% for errors in form.<field_name>.errors %}` is nested in an `{% if form.<field_name>.errors %}` which feels a bit cleaner to me.
+Polepeddi also relies on an `error-message` CSS class instead of inlining some style.

+Stopped at 3.8.